Daniel4000-dev/aws/Creating_a_Static_Website/TASK1.md

 # Launching a static website

+- In this task i will create an S3 bucket and configure it to host my static website.
-Note: the file uploaded to my S3 bucket can be found in the /static-website directory
+- Note: the file uploaded to my S3 bucket can be found in the /static-website directory

 ## Creating an S3 bucket to host my static website
-Here i will create an S3 bucket and configure it to host my static website.

 - Opened the Amazon S3 console.
 - Followed the **Create bucket** button to Created a bucket in my choice AWS Region.
 (I used **US East (N. Virginia) us-east-1**)